Policy

 To appeal the student must:

-The student must provide an explanation of the circumstances that caused their past unsatisfactory performance during the previous two semesters and submit documentation of the extenuating circumstance.
+- The student must provide an explanation of the circumstances which caused the past unsatisfactory performance during the previous semesters and electronically attach documentation of the extenuating circumstance.

-The student must also state how the issues have been corrected or list the steps they are currently taking to ensure that the circumstances do not reoccur.
-The Appeal Form and required documentation must then be returned to the Office of Financial Aid for processing.
-All requests will be reviewed by the Financial Aid Appeals Committee.
+- The student must also state how the issues have been corrected or list the steps they are currently taking to ensure that the circumstances do not reoccur.
+The Appeal Form will be submitted to the Office of Financial Aid electronically once the student submits it through their portal.
+All requests will be reviewed by the Financial Aid Appeals Committee in the order in which they were received.

-Any changes to the PLAN must be approved by the assigned academic advisor.
-A revised PLAN form must be forwarded to the Office of Financial Aid for approval.
+- Any changes to the PLAN must be approved by the assigned academic advisor.
+A revised PLAN form must be forwarded electronically submitted through Dynamic Forms to the Office of Financial Aid for approval.

 Academic Fresh Start